aduffy70/LabNotes/_posts/2018/2018-01-11-Reanalyze-Crepidomanes-with-SNP-loci.md

   * How does distance between samples compare to distance within a sample?
 For my replicates, what is the distance between each pair?
 How much of that distance is due to differences that are autapomorphic?
 How does that compare to the distance between non-replicate pairs?
 Maybe show some of this by plotting pairwise distances (by what?) and labeling the replicate comparisons.
   * Perhaps the IBD will show a general trend now that the non-Crep signal is gone?
 Yes... but it disappears when you remove the within-collection pairwise comparisons.
 Within-collections there is less distance than at larger distance scales.
 Distances are very similar for within-site, within-region (<100km), and between regions.
   * If there is no IBD trend acrossed the entire landscape, consider whether there is a trend within smaller geographic areas (just within Southern Illinois or just moving around the plateau at Pound's hollow, for example.
 I have clusters of geographic distances.
 Does it make sense to look at only the smallest distance cluster comparisons... all comparisons where the geographic distance between 2 samples is less than xx km?
 Or greater than xx km?
 How does average genetic distance within a sample compare to within a site compare to within a region?)
-  * Now that we have a better idea of Crep vs Mixed vs Non-Crep species assignments for the samples (including considerations of samples with very few loci), go back and see how accurate the PCR-based species ID method worked.
-Is that something we could propose as a quick species-test for independent gametophytes?

 ## Subdivide loci by which genotypes are present?
   * In the old npgeno analysis I split my loci 3-ways: